Skip to main content

 Less Info

 Modern English country dance for all, Dancing starts at 7:30.
 Show up early to check in.
 Newcomers are always welcome.
 We waive the admission fee the first time you attend.
 An introductory session is available at 7:15 upon request.
-Admission: Sliding scale, pay what you can: recommended range $7- $15.
+Admission: $7-$20 sliding scale.

 No street shoes permitted beyond entryway.
 Only clean soled shoes permitted on the dance floor.
 No partner required.